KUTlime/Installation-guide-for-Plex-Media-Server-on-Turris-Omnia/README.md

 ## 4. Install Plex Media Server

-Connect to container again.
-From a console attached to Turris, you can execute command:
+Connect to the container again.
+From a console attached to Turris, you can execute the command:

 ```bash
 lxc-attach -n PLEX
 ```

-Go to [PLEX Server download page](https://www.plex.tv/media-server-downloads/) and copy the latest installation package for Ubuntu/Debian (8+) ARMv7 package or just copy/paste the command below (_the latest version in time of writting this commit_).
+Go to [PLEX Server download page](https://www.plex.tv/media-server-downloads/) and copy the latest installation package for Ubuntu/Debian (8+) ARMv7 package, or just copy/paste the command below (_the latest version at the time of writing this commit_).

 ![Preview](https://raw.githubusercontent.com/KUTlime/Installation-guide-for-Plex-Media-Server-on-Turris-Omnia/master/OfficialRepo.png)